TOtto-EclipseIR/EclipseRAD-document/doc/root/INDI6/ALpha2.md

         * /NoFaceFrame
           * contains unmarked frames where no qualified faces were detected

-        * /Face
+        * /MarkedFace
-          * contains the marked cropped face output with eyes marked and the normalized face without any markings.
+          * contains the marked cropped face output with eyes marked.
+        * /NormalFace
+          * normalized face without any markings.
           * _Note: If less than one each left and right eye no normalized face is possible._

 ### Path